the-chicken-leg/bigPDFmaker/README.md

 These Python scripts manipulate PDFs.

 combine_pdfs.py combines PDF documents from a folder (non-recursively) into a big PDF (sorted by filename).
-Bookmarks will be created for each document added to the big PDF.

-extract_pages.py copies selected pages from an existing PDF and creates a new PDF.
-The original PDF is not modified.
+extract_pages.py copies selected pages from an existing PDF and creates a new PDF - the original PDF is not modified.

 Using these scripts together allows endless mish-mashing of pages from multiple PDFs.